Thomas Holliday Hicks

 Thomas Holliday Hicks (September 2, 1798 – February 14, 1865) was a politician in the divided border-state of Maryland during the American Civil War.
 As governor, opposing the Democrats, his views accurately reflected the conflicting local loyalties.
 He was pro-slavery but anti-secession.
-Under pressure to call the General Assembly into special session, he held it in the pro-Union town of Frederick, where he was able to keep the state from seceding.
+Under pressure to call the General Assembly into special session, he held it in the pro-Union town of Frederick, where he was able to keep the state from seceding to join the Confederacy.

 In December 1862, Hicks was appointed to the U.S. Senate, where he endorsed Abraham Lincoln's re-election in 1864, but died soon afterwards.

 Early career

 Born in 1798 near East New Market, Maryland, Hicks began his political career as a Democrat when he was elected town constable and then, in 1824, elected Sheriff of Dorchester County.
 Later, he switched to the Whig Party and was elected to the House of Delegates in 1830 and re-elected in 1836.

 In 1837, the legislature elected him a member of the Governor's Council, the last to be chosen before that body was abolished.
 In 1838, he was appointed Register of Wills for Dorchester County.
 He stayed in that job until his election as governor.